sinlesschip/ip-scanner/README.md

-# An IP scanner in Rust
+# An IP host-up scanner

 checks if host is up on all address spaces on the internet. saves live hosts in sqlite database.